syamimi96/rero-Ultrasonic-Sensor-Arduino-Library/example/Ping_Ultrasonic/Ping_Ultrasonic.md

 byte ID; //byte ID is ULTRASONIC SENSOR unique ID

 ## Returns ##
- Return packet of the Ping Ultrasonic register:
+ Return packet of the Ping Ultrasonic register:<br/>
+ Ping Ultrasonic will return measured value in 16bit.

 if errStatus =0, ping Ultrasonic will return distance in cm.